Polished Concrete Done right and Wrong

 Features & Benefits

-• Reduces drag on the concrete, meets slip resistance standard
+- Reduces drag on the concrete and meets slip resistance standards

-• Looks like a mechanically polished (GHP) floor
+- Looks like a mechanically polished (PHP) floor

-The Green Umbrella GHP Process: Steps Towards Achieving a Ground, Honed and Polished (GHP) Floor
+The Green Umbrella PHP Process: Steps Towards Achieving a Profiled, Honed, and Polished Floor

-Polishing a floor is more than just opening the concrete and applying an acrylic sealer!
-The Green Umbrella GHP process is the art of mechanically and chemically processing a concrete floor through a series of grinding, honing and polishing techniques to produce a reflective surface.
+Polishing a floor is more than just opening the concrete and applying an acrylic sealer.
+The Green Umbrella PHP process is the art of mechanically and chemically processing a concrete floor through a series of profiling, honing, and polishing techniques to produce a reflective surface.

-The concrete is opened up and surface blemishes removed using heavy duty grinding machines equipped with bonded, impregnated discs.
+The concrete is opened, and surface blemishes are removed using heavy-duty grinders equipped with bonded, impregnated discs.
 Additional floor flattening may occur as well.

-A variety of concrete treatments may be applied to dust-proof, seal out potential contaminants, provide abrasion resistance, repel salts, oils, etc.
+Various concrete treatments may be applied to dustproof, seal out potential contaminants, provide abrasion resistance, and repel salts, oils, etc.

-Using grinders and a bonded tool that mechanically produces a matte appearance and a slight clarity of reflection.
+Grinders and a bonded tool are used to mechanically produce a matte appearance and a slight clarity of reflection.

-Last step in the mechanically processing of the floor that produces a clarity of reflection like a mirror and has a glass-like finish.
+The last step in the mechanical processing of the floor produces a clarity of reflection like a mirror and has a glass-like finish.